| |

 The story goes that during the French Revolution, a priest who had fled his native area of Brie was under Marie’s shelter and assisted her in creating a soft cheese using a similar technique as the Brie cheese.
 She added her own knowledge to its production, and thus, Camembert was born.

-In the 19th century, when railroads could carry large amounts of cheese across the country, a French engineer named Ridel created a small wooden box to make carrying the cheese easier.
-This simple idea soon spread and all the producers adopted the wooden box.
+In the 19th century, when railroads could transport large quantities of cheese across the country, a French engineer named Ridel created a small wooden box to make carrying it easier.
+This simple idea soon spread, and all the producers adopted the wooden box.
 During the First World War, this cheese was issued to French troops, thus making it even more popular in France.

 Can Camembert be produced anywhere in the world?

-Traditionally, Camembert was made using raw cow’s milk, but pasteurized milk was replaced as the main ingredient as the years passed.
+Traditionally, Camembert was made with raw cow’s milk, but pasteurized milk gradually replaced it as the main ingredient.
 The producers of Camembert did not apply for protected status, and as such, it can be produced anywhere in the world without following the exact recipe.

-Camembert de Normandie, on the other hand, has a Appellation d'Origine Contrôlée (AOC) since 1983 and Appellation d'Origine Protégée (AOP) since 1996.
-This means that Camembert de Normandie has to be made from at least 50% milk from Norman cows who graze in Normandy for more than six months of the year.
-This version follows the traditional recipe where lait cru or raw milk is used to make the cheese.
+Camembert de Normandie, on the other hand, has had an Appellation d'Origine Contrôlée (AOC) since 1983 and an Appellation d'Origine Protégée (AOP) since 1996.
+This means that Camembert de Normandie must be made from at least 50% milk from Norman cows that graze in Normandy for more than six months of the year.
+This version follows the traditional recipe, using lait cru (raw milk) to make the cheese.

-There are strict regulations that producers must follow when manufacturing cheese and it needs to adhere to strict dimensions.
-Camembert de Normandie must weigh at least 250gm and have a fat content of a minimum of 45%.
-It is produced in Normandy in several municipalities like Calvados, Orne, Manche, and Eure.
+There are strict regulations that producers must follow when manufacturing cheese, and it must adhere to specific dimensions.
+Camembert de Normandie must weigh at least 250 g and have a fat content of at least 45%.
+It is produced in Normandy across several departments, including Calvados, Orne, Manche, and Eure.

 How is Camembert made?

 Camembert de Normandie must be made from raw cow’s milk, although other variations can use pasteurized milk.
 Lactic ferments and yeast are added to the milk to help in coagulation.
-The milk is ripened at 12°C/54°F for several hours before it can be coagulated with liquid bovine rennet.
+The milk is ripened at 12°C/54°F for several hours before being coagulated with liquid bovine rennet.

 This process transforms the milk into a soft curd which is then cut, molded, and drained for several hours.
-The curd is then removed from the mold and brined with salt on one side and Penicillium candidum on the other to add flavor and prevent any unwanted mold from catching on.
+The curd is then removed from the mold and brined with salt on one side and Penicillium candidum on the other to add flavor and prevent unwanted mold from taking hold.

 The cheese is stored on shelves and regularly turned to achieve even mold growth.
 The skin of Camembert ripens the cheese from the outside in.
 The aging process takes around four weeks, and as the cheese slowly ripens, it becomes creamier in the center and gains a smooth, firm texture.